raspiblitz/raspiblitz/FAQ.md

 ## What is the process of creating a new sd card image release?

-This describes the build process of a new sd card realease like done by the owner of this repo.
+Work Nodes for the process of producing a new sd card image release:

 * Start `Ubuntu LIVE` from USB stick on Build Computer (press F12 on startup)
 * Connect secure WIFI (hardware switch on)